marifarwi/Soilpunk_joulethief/README.md

 <img src="./images/mudbattery_parallel.png" alt="" width="800"/>

-### After making the joel theif, the batteries will be connected to it.
+### After making the joel thief, the batteries will be connected to it.